devangi-08/LECO/CASE_STUDY.md

 This project didn't start from market research.
 It started from a personal frustration.

-As a student — not a top-performer, someone who struggled — I experienced the same evaluation loop repeatedly: take a test, receive a score, see a list of weak areas, feel overwhelmed, not know what to do next.
+As a student, not a top-performer, someone who struggled...I experienced the same evaluation loop repeatedly: take a test, receive a score, see a list of weak areas, feel overwhelmed, not know what to do next.
 This wasn't specific to one exam or one subject.
 It was the same experience in school exams, competitive exam preparation, and university assessments.
 The evaluation always told me *what* I scored.
 It never told me *why* I was failing in a way that would change how I studied.
-I was willing to put in the hard work, but I couldn't understand my subjects deeply enough on my own — and I couldn't find a single teacher who could diagnose my weaknesses holistically, across the full exam.
+I was willing to put in the hard work, but I couldn't understand my subjects deeply enough on my own and I couldn't find a single teacher who could diagnose my weaknesses holistically, across the full exam.

 I had a notepad of project ideas I wanted to explore.
 One line said: "Create an evaluation system that is user-centric and has user empathy."
 That line turned into a six-month project.